weepctxb/ChemEngDPpy/README.md

 To use, download the required `.py` files into the same folder as your existing code, and call the following functions depending on your situation.

+Quick tips:

-Quick tip: Always use the function documentation to check the required units to avoid unit conversion errors!
+- Always use the docstrings to check the required units to avoid unit conversion errors!

+- Use named arguments as far as possible to avoid ambiguities!

 ------------------------------------------------